Hagley have a handful of "internal" (members vs members) and "external" (inter-club), competitions each year. Any

-for the externals All paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
-Ultimately the member appointed competition secretary - or someone acting in their stead - has deciding say.
+for the externals competitions.
+Again any paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
+Ultimately the member appointed competition secretary - or someone acting in their place - has deciding say.

-As such, wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible so this is more of a team game than it used to be in years gone by.
+Wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible.

-Digital Images (ie not printed media) should be presented at 1400px x 1050 px and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.
+Digital Images (ie not printed media) should be presented at 1600px x 1200pxi and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.

 The image should be saved as per it's title.
 Please see the step-by-step guide to DIGITAL IMAGE preparation here.

-It would be most useful if members would also adopt this process with their images for the website and Facebook page.
+It would be most appreciated if members would also adopt this process with their images for the website and Facebook page.